How to Build a Diversified Investment Portfolio (Plus 5 Examples)

 The takeaway

-Three expert investors — Warren Buffett, Ray Dalio, and Harry Browne — reinforced that message by recommending easily implementable, diversified portfolios that only require 2–5 ETFs each.
+Three expert investors — Warren Buffett, Ray Dalio, and Harry Browne — have recommended portfolios that only require owning 2–5 ETFs each.
+It doesn't get much simpler than that.